 Through our bio-resources strategy we are maximising the generation of renewable energy from these by-products, and we are also working with the agricultural sector to recycle these nutrients to land.
 Most of the renewable energy generated is used to power on site operations, with any excess being exported to the local electricity networks.

 We have a growing number of solar arrays installed on our operational sites.
-We also are trialling an energy storage solution allowing us to store excess solar energy generated during the day and use it at other times, helping us to reduce our reliance on energy from the grid.
+We also are trialling an energy storage solution allowing us to store excess solar energy generated during the day in batteries and use it at other times, helping us to reduce our reliance on energy from the grid.

 We have three existing wind turbines which generate about 14GWhs of energy per annum and we are continuing to explore wind power in places where it would be appropriate.